Correspondence between factorability and normalisation in monoids: Quadratic normalisations

 \item The normalisation $\left(S,N\right)$ is of class $\left(4,3\right)$ and is left-weighted. \end{itemize} \end{prop}

-The property (\ref{eq:greedy}) is called being \textbf{$S$-greedy} (at the $i$th position).
-It can be expressed diagrammatically.
-Commutativity of the following diagram without the dashed arrow implies the existence of a dashed arrow making the square (and thus also the triangle) commute.
-The arc joining $s_{i}$ and $s_{i+1}$ denotes greediness.
+The normal form $r_{1}|\cdots|r_{n}$ having the property~(\ref{eq:greedy}) is called \textbf{$S$-greedy} (at the $i$th position).
+It can be expressed diagrammatically as follows.
+Commutativity of the diagram without the dashed arrow implies the existence of a dashed arrow making the square (and thus also the triangle) commute.
+The arc joining $r_{i}$ and $r_{i+1}$ signifies that the word $r_{i}|r_{i+1}$ is greedy.
 This notion is extensively studied in Garside theory.
 To an interested reader, we recommend the monograph \cite{DDGKM} on the subject.